supersjgk/pyolbot/README.md

 # Overleaf Automation Bot to Appear Active (pyoverleafbot)

 ### Overview
 pyoverleafbot is built to help users appear active on collaborative Overleaf projects.
-It automates iinteractions with Overleaf.
+It automates interactions with Overleaf.

 ### Tech Stack
 - Python